 Here is a table summarizing laminate flooring installation prices for low-end, mid-range and high-end remodeling projects.

-You can use our Flooring Calculator to estimate the price for laminate floors and compare it to other popular flooring materials.
+You can use our Laminate Flooring Cost Calculator to estimate the price for laminate floors for your home.

 Laminate Flooring Cost Per Square Foot